 (i) The utility has applied for an individual carbon intensity under OAR 340-253-0470; or

 (ii) The party generates lower carbon electricity at the same location as it is dispensed into a motor vehicle consistent with the conditions of the approved fuel pathway code under OAR 340-253-0470(3).

+(c) A hydrogen supplier may use the applicable value in the lookup table in OAR 340-253-8040, or apply for a specific carbon intensity under OAR 340-253-0450.

 (4) Carbon intensities for established fuel pathways.
 Except as provided in sections (3) or (5), regulated parties, credit generators, and aggregators can use a carbon intensity that:

-(a) CARB has certified for use in the California Low Carbon Fuel Standard program, adjusted for indirect land use change and approved by DEQ as being consistent with OR-GREET 2.0; or
+(a) CARB has certified for use in the California Low Carbon Fuel Standard program, as adjusted for fuel transportation distances and indirect land use change, and thathas been reviewed and approved by DEQ as being consistent with OR-GREET 3.0; or

-(b) Matches the description of a fuel pathway listed in Table 3 or 4 under OAR 340-253-8030 or -8040.
+(b) Matches the description of a fuel pathway listed in the lookup table in Table 4 under OAR 340-253--8040.
+For Hydrogen produced using biomethane or renewable power, the producer of the hydrogen will have to demonstrate to DEQ that the lookup table value is appropriate for its production facility and must submit attestations on an annual basis that the renewable power and biomethane attributes, as applicable, were not claimed in any other program except for the federal RFS.

+(5) Transition to OR-GREET 3.0.

+(a) Pathways certified under OR-GREET or CA-GREET 2.0 will be deactivated by DEQ in the CFP Online System for reporting after the fourth quarter of 2020.
+Fuel pathway holders with pathways certified under OR-GREET or CA-GREET 2.0 that wish to keep generating credits from those fuels from January 1, 2021 onward must follow the pathway application and certification process in this rule to obtain a new pathway under OR-GREET 3.0, or request DEQ approval of a CARB-certified CA-GREET 3.0 pathway.

+(b) Lookup table pathways.
+Entities reporting fuels under the lookup table pathways that do not require an application under subsection (a) will have those pathways automatically updated to the OR-GREET 3.0 values on January 1, 2019 for first quarter 2019 reporting.

+(c) New pathway applications.
+DEQ will not consider new applications using OR-GREET 2.0.

-(5) Primary alternative fuel pathway classifications.
-If it is not possible to identify an applicable carbon intensity under either section (3) or (4), then the regulated party, credit generator, or aggregator has the option to develop its own fuel pathway under 340-253-0450.
-Fuel pathways shall fall into one of two tiers:
+(6) Primary alternative fuel pathway classifications.
+If it is not possible to identify an applicable carbon intensity under either section (3) or (4), then the regulated party, credit generator, or aggregator has the option to develop its own fuel pathway and apply for it to be certified under 340-253-0450.
+Fuel pathway applications fall into one of two tiers:

 (a) Tier 1.
-Conventionally-produced alternative fuels of a type that has been in full commercial production for at least three years; produced using grid electricity, natural gas and/or coal for process energy; and do not employ innovative production methods.
+Conventionally-produced alternative fuels of a type that have been well-evaluated in the Oregon and California low carbon fuel standards.
 Tier 1 fuels include:

 (A) Starch- and sugar-based ethanol;